Accelo/docs/source/includes/_introduction.md

 deployment.
 Note, all authorization endpoints are accessed through the OAuth2.0 base URI, which is different from the resource base URI, see the [authentication section](#oauth2-uri) for more information.

+## API Application Load Balancer (ALB)

+The API ALBs only support cipher suites graded as being strongly secure.
+All incoming requests to the Accelo API will require TLS 1.2 and must support one or more of the following ciphers:

+* ECDHE-ECDSA-AES128-GCM-SHA256
+* ECDHE-RSA-AES128-GCM-SHA256
+* ECDHE-ECDSA-AES256-GCM-SHA384
+* ECDHE-RSA-AES256-GCM-SHA384

 ## Response and Request Structure